Enhancing UK Healthcare

-Joint Working Projects
+Collaborative Working Projects

-Joint Working Projects are a specific type of partnership between the NHS and the pharmaceutical industry, which aim to improve the efficiency and delivery of patient care at a local level.
+Collaborative Working Projects are a specific type of partnership between the NHS and the pharmaceutical industry, which aim to improve the efficiency and delivery of patient care at a local level.

-We are proud to be involved in a number of Joint Working Projects across the UK, focused on helping people who are living with diabetes, cancer, immunological conditions, pain and neurodegeneration.
+We are proud to be involved in a number of Collaborative Working Projects across the UK, focused on helping people who are living with diabetes, cancer, immunological conditions, pain and neurodegeneration.
 Our projects have delivered bespoke innovative solutions which are making a real difference to patients' lives, including the advancement of the delivery of virtual dermatological consultations and working to significantly reduce the time cancer patients spend in outpatient chemotherapy clinics.

-HSJ Partnership Awards 2020: Highly Commended Best Pharmaceutical Partnership with the NHS
+HSJ Partnership Awards 2020: Highly Commended Best Pharmaceutical Partnership with the NHS.

 Invest to Save: Prudent prescribing of human versus analogue insulin.